-Maven Ridgeview outstretched, basking in the warmth of the sun on her ghostly pale skin.
+Maven Hartstock outstretched, basking in the warmth of the sun on her ghostly pale skin.
 Dirt level only received sun a few minutes a day now.
 Over the last seven hundred centuries the cities of man had reached ever higher, the gaps in the gleaming spires only allowing sunbeams to reach the dirties residing at dirt level in specific spots, and only on specific days.

 Today was the seventeenth of July, and as such, the sun hit precisely this patch of sidewalk at precisely 4:32PM until 4:35PM.
 She had learned this last year by coincidence and had written it down so she wouldn’t forget.
 It was her secret, a secret she hoped to share one day with someone if she ever met the right person.
 Someone actually interested, someone who wanted to see the sun.
 The real sun.

 Like all the dirties residing at dirt level, she had a job.
-It was the only job left on earth.
+It was the only job left on Earth.
 It was a job most of them rarely awoke from.
 Humans could no longer compete productivity-wise in any category of existence.
-Mentally, physically, humans were worthless to the algorithms which ran society, and as such most humans lived in squalor at dirt level, while the automatons built their owners of the utopia above.
+Mentally, physically, humans were worthless to the algorithms which ran society, and as such most humans lived in squalor at dirt level, while the automatons built their owners the utopia above.